karlwiberg/purescript-book/text/chapter8.md

 ## The Kind of Eff

 The type of `main` is unlike other types we've seen before.
 To explain it, we need to consider the _kind_ of `Eff`.
 Recall that types are classified by their kinds just like values are classified by their types.
-So far, we've only seen kinds built from `*` (the kind of types) and `->` (which builds kinds for type constructors).
+So far, we've only seen kinds built from `Type` (the kind of types) and `->` (which builds kinds for type constructors).

 To find the kind of `Eff`, use the `:kind` command in PSCi: